Postural Middle Back Pain

-Postural mid back pain is a common and often painful problem.
+Learning how to relieve middle back pain is a common and often painful postural problem.
 Usually related to weak or poor posture, it can begin with an injury, accident or from long-term habits.
 Over time, posture stress causes pain and breakdown ( i.e. Arthritis /Degenerative Joint Disease) in the spine and other joints from daily wear & tear.

-Mid back pain is usually positional-- it gets better, worse or different as body position changes.
-Frequently episodic, pain may come on after over-activity or without apparent cause, and is triggered as body adapts to mechanical stress, weak posture and inefficient motion. e.g.
+Middle back pain is usually positional-- it gets better, worse or different as body position changes.
+Frequently episodic, mid back pain may come on after over-activity or without apparent cause, and is triggered as body adapts to mechanical stress, weak posture and inefficient motion. e.g.

 - Excessive sitting or hunching over a computer for hours at a time

 - Standing, bending or being in an “awkward position”

 - Chronic posture stress such as carrying a heavy backpack, pocketbook, or child

 See Posture Science for more info on body compensation, adaptation and how posture distortions tighten overused MUSCLES, weaken underused muscles, stretch and distort ligaments, and pinch and traction nerves teaching the body to move in uneven, stressed motion patterns.

 Related Conditions: Postural adaptive muscle strain; Pinched nerve in back; Intercostal Neuralgia; Rib out of place; Thoracomyodynia; Thoracic neuralgia

 >Do Posture Exercises every day to strengthen posture

 >How to relieve mid back pain?
 Be conscious of your posture